kristenjernigan/kj-liatest/DITAP Strategy for Executive Leaders/Module 3/Module Three Outline.md

 # Module 3 Outline: From Needs to Acquisition
+The From Needs to Acquisition Strategy module guides participants in developing acquisition strategies that are agile, mission-driven, and legally sound—while also supporting a broader cultural shift in how procurement is approached.
+Participants will learn how to translate user and mission needs into clear, actionable acquisition language that resonates with stakeholders across disciplines.
+The module explores the difference between ensuring legal sufficiency and falling into patterns of excessive risk aversion, enabling teams to make more confident and informed decisions.
+Participants will also gain hands-on experience with acquisition strategy tools designed to support flexible, iterative approaches that better align with the pace of digital delivery.

 ## Module Objectives:
 - Develop and support acquisition strategies that are agile, mission-aligned, and legally sufficient while promoting a culture shift in procurement.
 - Describe how to translate user and mission needs into acquisition language.